SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Benchmark Datasets

-In this section, we introduce the product-matching datasets used for our experiments.
+We now introduce the benchmark datasets from related work used for our experiments.
 Table~\ref{tab:dataset_statistics} provides the statistics of the datasets.
+In this section, we give an overview of the limitations of these benchmarks.
+In the next section, we present a new benchmark, which overcomes the limitations of these existing benchmarks.

-For each dataset, two tables $A$ and $B$ with a common schema and a ground truth sets $G_P$ and $G_N$ of positive and negative correspondences between records of the two datasets are provided (see Section~\ref{sec:problem_definition}).
+For each dataset, two tables $A$ and $B$ and a ground truth set of positive (matching) record pairs $G_M$ and negative (non-matching) record pairs $G_U$ between the two tables is available.
 Columns A and B report the number of records per table.
-The total ground truth set (containing both $G_P$ and $G_N$) is split into a train, a validation \& a test split.
-We report the number of positive (matching) and negative (non-matching) pairs per split.
+The ground truth set (containing both $G_M$ and $G_U$) is split into a train, a validation \& a test split.
+We report the number of positive and negative pairs per split.
 The datasets describe product offers with textual attributes like product name and product description.
-To measure the vocabulary size, all attribute values in a dataset are tokenized by whitespace.
-The number of unique tokens after tokenization determines the vocabulary size of a dataset.
-For nearest-neighbour search for blocking, we follow the setup of~\cite{thirumuruganathan_deep_2021} and use the smaller Table A in terms of records as a query table and the larger Table B as an index table.
-The smallest possible value of $k$ to reach a $PQ$ of 1 is determined by the maximum number of matching neighbours of a record $r_A \in A$ with records from $B$.
-The maximum number of matching neighbours is reported in the last column of Table \ref{tab:dataset_statistics}.
+The vocabulary size of a dataset is determined by the number of tokens in a dataset.
+To derive the tokens, the record texts of the dataset are split by whitespace.
+The last column reports the maximum number of matching neighbours.
+This number determines the smallest value of $k$ necessary to find all matching record pairs between $A$ and $B$ during the nearest-neighbour search if $A$ is used as the query table and $B$ is used as the index table.